3qnexx/nexxPLAY-android/readme.md

 ## Player documentation

-Please find the complete documentation of the nexxPLAY android SDK following this [link](https://play.docs.nexx.cloud/native-players/nexxplay-for-android)
+Please find the complete documentation of the nexxPLAY android SDK following this [link](https://play.docs.nexx.cloud/native-players/nexxplay-for-android).

+nexxPLAY for android also supports Flutter.
+Follow this Link for more Info [link](https://play.docs.nexx.cloud/native-players/nexxplay-for-flutter).

 ## Widget documentation

-Please find the complete documentation of the nexxPLAY Widget following this [link](https://play.docs.nexx.cloud/widgets/widgets-for-native-apps/android-widget)
+Please find the complete documentation of the nexxPLAY Widget following this [link](https://play.docs.nexx.cloud/widgets/widgets-for-native-apps/android-widget).

 ## Changelog